JohnCremona/CMFs/PostgresSchema.md

-source_hecke_orbit_code | bigint | Hecke orbit code of source newform (64-bit encoding of N.k.a.x in source label) target_hecke_orbit_code | bigint | Hecke orbit code of target newform (64-bit encoding of N.k.a.x in target label) twist_class_label | text | embedded newform label N.k.a.x.n.i of the designated twist class representative (of minimal level and character) twist_class_level | integer | level of the minimal twist equivalent newform weight | smallint | weight k of source and target newforms (and all newforms in the twist equivalence class)
+source_hecke_orbit_code | bigint | Hecke orbit code of source newform (64-bit encoding of N.k.a.x in source label) target_hecke_orbit_code | bigint | Hecke orbit code of target newform (64-bit encoding of N.k.a.x in target label) twist_class_label | text | embedded newform label N.k.a.x.n.i of the designated twist class representative (of minimal level and character) twist_class_level | integer | level of the minimal twist equivalent embedded newform source_is_minimal | boolean | true if source newform is twist-minimal and has minimal character target_is_minimal | boolean | true if target newform is twist-minimal and has minimal character weight | smallint | weight k of source and target newforms (and all newforms in the twist equivalence class)